abaheer/dlp-to-drive/README.md

-# yt-to-drive
+# dlp-to-drive

 - A basic GUI for yt-dlp with Google Authentication implementation using PyDrive
   - Upload files and playlist to Google Drive automatically
-  - Automatically delete files after uploaded to drive
+  - Automatically delete files after uploaded to Google Drive
-  - Users only need to authenticate once, after which their login will be stored locally
+  - Store credentials locally to instantly upload to Google Drive

 ![](gui.jpg)

-- Playlist: if checked, will download the entire playlist.
-Otherwise, only a single item from the playlist will be downloaded
+- **Playlist**: if checked, will download the entire playlist.
-- Include index: if checked, the index in the playlist will be included in the filename (e.g. 1 - Darude-Sandstorm)
+- **Include index**: if checked, the index in the playlist will be included in the filename.
-- Save to Drive: if checked, files will be uploaded to Google Drive (after user authenticates)
+- **Save to Drive**: if checked, files will be uploaded to linked Google Drive account.
-- Temp files: if checked, will delete local audio files after they are uploaded to Google Drive
+- **Temp files**: if checked, local audio files are deleted after they are uploaded to Google Drive.
+- **.wav**: Coverts the file to .wav, otherwise it will remain in original format (e.g. opus).

 ## How to use

-- Install requirements (run cmd as administrator)
+- Install requirements.
+You will need to have [ffmpeg](https://ffmpeg.org/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file) installed and added to PATH or in the same directory as main.py.

 ```
 $ pip install -r requirements.txt